The semi serious differences between Cycling and Cycling tourism.

 You are a cycling tourist when you ride your bike to have fun, and sometimes you end up training.

-No matter if you are a cyclist or a cycling tourist, riding a bike make you feeling better, getting better and even looking better 🙂
+No matter if you are a cyclist or a cycling tourist, riding a bike make you feeling better, and sometimes even getting better.

 Nice bike to all![:]